colejarczyk/doc/api/transactions.rst

 | transaction[storeCode]                       | query          | *(optional)* Store code                           |
 +----------------------------------------------+----------------+---------------------------------------------------+

-**Heads up!** One of the following: email, phone, loyaltyCardNumber is required along with the name to find the user for the simulation to be performed.
+**Heads up!** One of the following: email, phone, loyaltyCardNumber is required, along with the name, in order to find the user for the simulation to be performed.

 Example
 ^^^^^^^